 When you say “Manila” to a local, they will most probably point you to the old bayside city that boasts of historic churches, colonial-style museums, iconic streets, and walled towns.
 Manila is the actual capital and seat of power.
 This city is located some 10km from the Ninoy Aquino International Airport (Manila Airport) and is about 30mins away considering the normal traffic.

 Where to Stay in Metro Manila

-If you’re planning to stay a day or two in the region, we recommend picking a city that suits your taste.
+If you’re planning to stay a day or two in Metro Manila, we recommend picking a city that suits your taste.
 Our top 3 picks are Makati, Taguig, and old Manila.

 Makati is the region’s central business district and was named the 4th safest city in Southeast Asia according to an online survey.
 It is also a food haven, particularly the trendy areas of Poblacion, Legaspi Village, and Jupiter St., all offering international cuisine for affordable prices.
 A warning: visiting them might ruin your diet!
 Our top picks are Nikkei Nama Bar (Japanese), El Chupacabra (Mexican), and Sweet Ecstasy (American).

 Taguig, particularly the Bonifacio Global City (BGC), is the lifestyle district.
 It offers a totally different feel with its luxury hotels and premium malls.
 As the upscale part of the metro, don’t be surprised if everything is more expensive here.
 Its heart is in Bonifacio High Street, from where any shop or restaurant you want to visit is within walking distance.
 The only downside is the bottleneck traffic when going in and out of BGC.
 Makati and BGC are both located some 20mins from Manila Airport.